Unveiling the coupling of single metallic nanoparticles to whispering-gallery microcavities

-In order to obtain further insight into the physics of the nanocube-sphere system, we have developed a semi-analytical model that captures the main elements of the experiment.
-In this model, the MNP is described as a dipolar scatterer of polarizability $\alpha(\omega)$ whose dielectric environment is modified by the presence of the dielectric sphere.
-The latter enters through a $3\times3$ Green tensor $\mathcal{G}$ that transforms the effective particle polarizability into $\alpha^{\rm eff}=1/(\alpha^{-1}-\mathcal{G})$, and whose components are obtained from the electric field induced at the position of a unit dipole placed at the nanocube center.
-We calculate $\alpha(\omega)$ from a finite-difference method (in excellent agreement with analytical expressions based on a modal decomposition supplemented by retardation corrections, see Figure\ \ref{fig:SUP_E_POL} in SM) and $\mathcal{G}$ using the boundary-element method \cite{JavierReview} in the presence of the sphere.
-These elements are represented in Figure\ \ref{fig:THEO_SELF_CONSISTENT}b, where ${\rm Re}\{\alpha^{-1}\}$ is shown to change sign around 2.5\,eV, indicating the emergence of a prominent particle plasmon, whereas $\mathcal{G}$ displays sharp oscillations revealing the effect of coupling to the Mie modes of the sphere (for multipoles reaching up to an orbital angular momentum number $>30$).
+These elements are represented in Figure\ \ref{fig:THEO_SELF_CONSISTENT}b, where ${\rm Re}\{\alpha^{-1}\}$ is found to change its sign around 2.5 eV, indicating the emergence of a prominent particle plasmon, whereas $\mathcal{G}$ displays sharp oscillations revealing the effect of coupling to the Mie modes of the sphere.
 For comparison, we show $\mathcal{G}$ for a planar silica surface, which shows a featureless profile.
-From these elements, we understand that we are in the weak-coupling regime because the lifetime of the MNP dipole is much smaller than that of the whispering gallery modes, so that the imaginary part in the denominator of $\alpha^{\rm eff}$ remains relatively large and dominated by the nanocube component.
+From these considerations, we understand that we are in the weak-coupling regime because the lifetime of the MNP dipole is much smaller than that of the whispering-gallery modes, so that the imaginary part in the denominator of $\alpha^{\rm eff}$ remains relatively large and dominated by the nanocube component.
 Then, the optical response of the MNP-sphere hybrid system is enhanced at the points in which the real part of the denominator is cancelled, as indicated by the crossings between ${\rm Re}\{\alpha^{-1}\}$ and ${\rm Re}\{\mathcal{G}\}$ in Figure\ \ref{fig:THEO_SELF_CONSISTENT}b.
 The effective dipole induced on the particle receives contributions associated with different scattering paths, as schematically shown in Figure\ \ref{fig:THEO_SELF_CONSISTENT}a.
-Namely, it is contributed by the direct field produced by the electron ($\textbf{E}_{\rm EB}^{\rm dir}$), as well as by the scattering of this field by the sphere ($\textbf{E}_{\rm EB}^{\rm refl}$) and the scattering of the dipole field at the sphere acting back on the dipole ($\textbf{E}_{\rm dip}^{\rm refl}$); these contributions are all captured in $\alpha^{\rm eff}$, from which a scattering series can directly be constructed by Taylor expanding it in powers of $\alpha \mathcal{G}$.
+Namely, it is contributed by the direct field produced by the electron ($\textbf{E}_{\rm EB}^{\rm dir}$), as well as by the scattering of this field at the sphere ($\textbf{E}_{\rm EB}^{\rm refl}$) and the scattering of the dipole field at the sphere acting back on the dipole ($\textbf{E}_{\rm dip}^{\rm refl}$); these contributions are all captured in $\alpha^{\rm eff}$, from which a scattering series can directly be constructed by Taylor expanding it in powers of $\alpha \mathcal{G}$.